kotor-speedruns/kotor-speedruns.github.io/kotor1/Techniques/Conversation Overlay.md

     <iframe title="YouTube video player" src="https://www.youtube.com/embed/PlbEZ4_Rztc" frameborder="0"></iframe>
 </div>

+The QS where MC is already moving allows your second character to freely begin their own conversation; attempting to do this without a QS will not allow the second conversation to start, since the MC's conversation is effectively a [Conversation Queue](<Conversation Queue>).

 Conversation Overlays are more flexible than [Jedi Mine Tricks](<Jedi Mine Trick>), as you can go deeper into conversations and cutscenes than just the length of time it takes to set a mine.
 However, they usually involve significantly more setup and are therefore much more finicky.

 If you don't have a stim or mine available in step 4, you can instead kill the program.
 This is not recommended as it's significantly slower.
+The Sonic Emitter can also work for canceling the MC's movement, if you happen to have it from Manaan.

 ## Uses